ChRe777/TheGoodOnes/README.md

 Now any DNS lookup and  socket connection will be made using the gateway's internet facing NIC.
-This is all done using the 9p protocol, no clever IP routing etc. if the 9p connection to the hateway happens to come over an ssh session, ppp, or pigeon, it doesn't matter, you are sharing files, and these particular files give you access to that machines network interface.
+This is all done using the **9p protocol**, no clever IP routing etc. if the 9p connection to the hateway happens to come over an ssh session, ppp, or pigeon, it doesn't matter, you are sharing files, and these particular files give you access to that machines network interface.